easy-wi/page/docs/en/faq/conditions.md

 Most Linux distributions are supported.

-Default configurations are available for Apache2 and Nginx.
+Default configurations are available for Apache2 and Lighttpd.
 By customizing the templates, other HTTP servers like the [Hiawatha](https://www.hiawatha-webserver.org/) can be used.
 The only requirement is that the HTTP server supports Virtual VHosts.

 ## MySQL Root/V-Server